department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/Contributing/AppCriteria.md

 title: What belongs in the app
 ---

 These criteria help determine whether a feature or piece of content belongs in the VAHB mobile app.
 They’re designed to guide product owners, designers, and engineers toward evaluating user value, technical feasibility, and long-term sustainability.
-Before proposing or building new functionality, teams should use the questions below to assess whether the experience is appropriate for, and well-supported within, a mobile environment.
+Before proposing or building new functionality, teams should use these criteria below to assess whether the experience is appropriate for, and well-supported within, a mobile environment.

 * It is a task that users perform repeatedly, and/or frequently
 * It is information users need to access quickly and/or frequently